NotShrirang/budget-project-backend/README.md

 # Budget Project Backend

-This is backend for the project.
+This is the backend for the project.
 <br>
 Frontend - https://github.com/NotShrirang/budget-project-frontend